How To Declutter Kitchen Drawers

 Today's mission is to declutter kitchen drawers, or specifically any drawer we haven't already dealt with as part of the Declutter 365 missions.

-Already as part of these daily missions we've specifically dealt with three common kitchen drawers:
+Already as part of these daily missions we've specifically dealt with decluttering three common types of kitchen drawers:

 In addition, individual missions that focused on specific items in your kitchen, such as potholders